-Accredited Debt Relief callers receive free consultations from our team of Certified Debt Specialists.
+Accredited Debt Relief callers receive free consultations from our team of Consolidation Specialists.
 How can you know that you’re talking to a trustworthy, knowledgeable source?
 We sat down with Director of Sales Training and former Talent Experience Instructor Shannon Gant to learn more about the training our new employees receive and what it’s like to work at Accredited Debt Relief.

 Working at Accredited Debt Relief